The Blue Wolves of Mibu: Anime

 In September 2023, it was announced that the manga would receive an anime television series adaptation.
-It is produced by Maho Film and directed by Kumiko Habara, with scripts written by Kenta Ihara, character designs handled by Yūko Ōba and Miyako Nishida, and music composed by Yuki Hayashi.
+It is produced by Maho Film and directed by Kumiko Habara, with series composition by Kenta Ihara, character designs handled by Yūko Ōba and Miyako Nishida, and music composed by Yuki Hayashi.
 The series aired from October 19, 2024, to March 29, 2025, on all NNS affiliate stations, including ytv and Nippon TV, The first opening theme is "Ao" (青), performed by Spyair, while the first ending theme is "Unbreakable", performed by The Jet Boy Bangerz.
 The second opening theme is "Ookami", performed by Umeda Cypher, while the second ending theme is "Fragment" (フラグメント, Furagumento), performed by Osage.

-Following the airing of the final episode, a second season adapting the "Serizawa Assassination" arc was announced.
-It is set to premiere on December 20, 2025.
+Following the airing of the final episode, a second season adapting the "Serizawa Assassination" arc was announced, and aired from December 20, 2025 to March 28, 2026.
+The opening theme song is "Blue Noise", performed by Ryosuke Yamada, while the ending theme song is "Hōmatsu" (泡沫), performed by Soushi Sakiyama.

 The series is marketed in English under the title Blue Miburo.
 Crunchyroll is streaming the series.
+OceanVeil will stream the second season alongside the first season.